R-js/blasjs/README.md

 ### `FortranArr`

-Abstraction of a 1 dimensional single precision (32bit) complex/real FORTRAN array.
+Abstraction of a 1 dimensional single/double precision complex/real FORTRAN array.
 Used by [level 1](#level-1) and [level 2](#level-2) `blasjs` functions.
 `FortranArr`objects should be created by the [`fortranArrComplex32`][float32-array] and [`fortranArrComplex64`][float64-array] helper functions.